BlameTroi/txblibs/README.txt

 -----------

-Data structures such as the doubly linked list and priority queue have control blocks.
-These are dynamically allocated and contain state for an instance of the structure.
-If two priority queues are needed, each will have its own control block.
+Data structures such as the doubly linked list and priority queue have instance handles.
+If two priority queues are needed, each will have its own handle.

-I try to isolate the client code from the wiring inside the data structure.
-While each item stored will require overhead for chain pointers and such, the client only needs to deal with its own data, referred to as value or payload in these libraries.
+Client code is isolated the from the wiring in a data structure.
+While each item of client data stored will require overhead for chain pointers and such, the client only needs to deal with its own data, referred to as key, value, or payload in these libraries.

 The payload may be any value that will fit inside a void * pointer.
-This probably means it is really a pointer to one of the client's structures.
+The libraries do not examine the payloads, but as they are often expected to be pointers, NULL becomes a special case.
+See 'Dealing with void *' later in this document for more details.